jatintiwari/jatintiwari.github.io/thoughts/src/markdown/web-enabled-cv.md

 I have been constantly applying for jobs since 2014.
 And every time I had to update my {resume} I had to locate the source file.
 Most of the times might have misplaced it due to saving it at different locations or I was not able to find the latest version.

-I short updating a {resume} was a tedious task for me.
+In short updating a {resume} was a tedious task for me.
 And It is!

 > Most of the times we have to edit our {resume} in a very short period.